 VI.
-For purposes of this section, the authority to dispose of the property ""as justice may require" shall include the power of the selectmen or mayor to convey the property to a former owner, or to a third party for benefit of a former owner, upon such reasonable terms as may be agreed to in writing, including the authority of the municipality to retain a mortgage interest in the property, or to reimpose its tax lien, contingent upon an agreed payment schedule, which need not necessarily reflect any prior redemption amount.
+For purposes of this section, the authority to dispose of the property "as justice may require" shall include the power of the governing body to:

+- (a) Engage a real estate agent or broker to list and sell the property, including a sale conditional on the buyer's obtaining development approvals; - (b) Sell undeveloped parcels to abutters for consolidation into adjoining lots for the purpose of affordable housing development, preserving open space, or reducing development density; or - (c) Convey the property to a former owner, or to a third party for benefit of a former owner, upon such reasonable terms as may be agreed to in writing, including the authority of the municipality to retain a mortgage interest in the property, or to reimpose its tax lien, contingent upon an agreed payment schedule, which need not necessarily reflect any prior redemption amount.
 Any such agreement shall be recorded in the registry of deeds.
 This paragraph shall not be construed to obligate any municipality to make any such conveyance or agreement.